Justice-Through-Code/W2D4-Exercise-Baking/README.md

 ### Assignment Overview

-You are making a shopping list to take the store so that you can bake your favorite dessert.
+You are making a shopping list to take the store so you can bake your favorite dessert.

-You're pretty sure you remember the ingredients, but something doesn't look quite right.
+You're pretty sure you remembered to add all of required the ingredients, but something doesn't look quite right.

 Let's try printing the ingredients out a few different ways to see if we can spot the issue.

 Follow the instructions in `baking.py` to get cooking.

-And REMEMBER: Comment out or delete the calls to your functions-- the tests can't run with them!
+REMEMBER: Comment out or delete the calls to your functions -- the TEST can not run with them!
 ---

 ## Summary